liza-kl/UvA-GoL/README.md

 - Do we need to modify the GameOfLife.java (in order to implement the "die" evolution rule, you should do that, but according to the assignment it's not)
 - Neighbors: Do we only consider the "normal" neighborhood
+- Exclude edge cases for Rules in Grammar or in validation?